Just like us, trees need more than a once-and-done checkup with the doctor.

 When it’s hot and dry, trees need more water.
-When it looks like they lack nutrients, trees need to be fed.
+When it looks like they lack nutrients, trees need nutrients to be replaced.
 Most importantly, they need you, their keeper, to keep an eye on them for potential problems.

 All of these simple solutions to keep your tree healthy are detailed in plant health care programs.
 Learn what plant health care is and how it benefits your trees below.

 Plant health care is a holistic approach to tree care.
-The focus is on developing and maintaining healthy plants, so they become less susceptible to problems.
+The focus is on developing and maintaining healthy plants, so they are less susceptible to problems.

-By caring for plants and trees each season, they grow healthier and can better resist pests and withstand difficult problems.
+By caring for plants and trees each season, they are often better at resisting pests and tolerating environmental stresses.

-Plus, your local tree expert will help predict and prevent problems before they happen.
+Plus, your local tree expert may be able to help predict and prevent problems before they happen.

 An added bonus?
-Proactive tree care is almost always less expensive than the cost of treating an advanced problem or removing a large tree later on.
+Proactive tree care is almost always less expensive than the cost of treating an advanced problem or removing a large tree later.

 The goal of plant health care programs is to proactively keep your trees healthy, so they can avoid entering a decline spiral.

-After trees endure repeated, severe or ongoing stressors, they begin a cycle of decline.
-During this time, trees focus on simply surviving and no longer have the ability to thrive.
+After trees endure repeated, severe or ongoing stress, they begin a cycle of decline.
+During this time, trees focus on simply surviving and are no longer able to thrive.
 Once they hit a critical point in this cycle, it becomes almost impossible to reverse the trend and nurse the tree back to health.

-Through plant health care programs, we stop trees from hitting this point.
+Through plant health care programs, we attempt to stop trees from hitting this point.
 Instead, we keep them healthy from the get-go.